Jonas Haggren

 Vice Admiral Jonas Björnson Haggren (born 8 April 1964) is a senior officer in the Swedish Navy.
-He is currently serving as the Chief of Defence Staff and head of the Swedish Armed Forces Headquarters in Stockholm.
+From 1 July 2023, he serves as Swedish Military Representative to the EU and NATO in Brussels.
+Prior to that, Haggren served as the Chief of Defence Staff and head of the Swedish Armed Forces Headquarters in Stockholm from 2018 to 2022 and as Chief of Policy and Plans Department from 2014 to 2018.